OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 * confirmation messages for completed submissions included comments on the size of the backlog.
 While it's good to help expectations around response times, this suggests the backlog had become almost commonplace/accepted
 * there were also messages to promote registering to vote for our Moving In form which we traced back to a push on this from a few years ago.
 We felt there were other things we could include her to help people moving into the area (especially students)
+* The inability for our (ageing) forms engine to easily allow uploaded documents impacts on the ease of processing student council tax exemption requests
-* we realised our site-wide webchat didn't extend across our forms pages (this is something we started work on immediately to rectify
+* we realised our site-wide webchat didn't extend across our forms pages (this is something we started work on immediately to rectify)

 We also took a look at our landing page and how well it helped users complete their journey.
-Three years into our website contract we'd not touched the styling, and the growth and wording of links was starting to present a confusing
+Three years into our website contract we'd not touched the styling, and the growth and wording of links was starting to present a confusing picture.

 ![](/downloads/imageedit_6_4590574864.jpg)